03 Nov Preparing for Winter: Winter Tree Care

 Plants love fertilizer, and using the right fertilizer is essential for root tree care in winter.
 Healthy soil encourages the trees to reach their roots deeper into the soil, which helps anchor the tree against the elements and prolong the life of the tree.

 Be sure to consult a tree care expert about which fertilizer to use though because some fertilizers could do more harm than good.
 You don’t want your trees to grow too much, or they could be damaged by freezing temperatures.
-Timing is also important.
-If you live where the ground is prone to freezing, wait until it has frozen before adding mulch, or mice may try to make a home in your soil before the frost comes.

 Water Trees Nice To Beat the Ice